ungorg/.github/profile/README.md

+# formerly "nxtgo"!

+# we moved our org, we are not at [codeberg.org/ungo](https://codeberg.org/ungo)

+this org will be used for mirrors.

 ## contact

 reach me (elisiei) via email at `yehorovye(at)disroot(dot)org`.

-# we've moved!

-our org has new home (with a rebrand), check [ungo in codeberg](https://codeberg.org/ungo), bye github!!!!11!